 I Love You to Pieces craft is an easy way to sneak in some cutting practice.
-Students cut paper strips to create their heart.
-Super simple and a treasure for parents will love!
+Students cut paper strips to create their hearts.
+Super simple and a treasure that parents will love!

 Go grab the candy heart freebie HERE.

 A box of chocolates is full of shapes.
 Students pick a shape card, identify it, and cover the matching shape in their box of chocolates.
 Valentine’s Day mini erasers are the perfect size to cover the shapes.

 Valentine’s Cover Up is a fun counting game for my little learners.
 If you make a rule that the player has to have the exact amount to end the game, it gives students the opportunity to review about more and less.

 Want to practice addition?
 Play the game using two dice.
 Students roll the dice, add, and cover up the total.